 where the teacher’s additional responsibility meets the essential criteria for the relevant TLR, as defined in the STPCD.

 A TLR3 is a fixed-term award.
 TLR3s may be awarded only for clearly time-limited school improvement projects, one-off externally driven responsibilities, or where teachers are undertaking planning, preparation, coordination of, or delivery of tutoring to provide catch-up support to pupils on learning lost to the pandemic, and where that tutoring work is taking place outside of normal directed hours but during the school day.
 The fixed-term for which they are to be awarded must be established at the outset of the award.
-The [Name of Committee/Panel/Group of Governors/Trustees] will not award consecutive TLR3s for the same responsibility unless that responsibility relates to tutoring, as set out above.
+Cambois Primary School will not award consecutive TLR3s for the same responsibility unless that responsibility relates to tutoring, as set out above.
 TLR3s are not subject to safeguarding.

 A part-time teacher awarded a TLR, will be paid this on a pro-rata basis.